 Pre-bent tubes allow your piping system to navigate thermally-challenging areas with reduced-risk of thermal exposure.
 Like all Insulon® products, our pre-bent tubing is designed to fit seamlessly into your system while improving thermal performance.
 Built to your specification, our pre-bent vacuum insulated tubes are delivered with bends in place.
 Just like our straight tubes and pipes (and all of our parts), the overall wall thickness of our double-walled bent tubing is barely above that of a single-walled tube.

 Tubes & Pipes

-Vacuum insulated tubes and pipes built with Insulon® Technology deliver high-performance thermal insulation in environments ranging from -270°C to 1000°C. An alternative to insulation wraps, blankets, and other pipe insulation materials, vacuum insulated tubes have the thermal insulation already built-in.
+Vacuum insulated tubes and pipes built with Insulon® Technology deliver high-performance thermal insulation in environments ranging from -270°C to 1000°C, including high temperature and cryogenic fluid transport.
+An alternative to insulation wraps, blankets, and other pipe insulation materials, vacuum insulated tubes have thermal insulation already built-in.
 The exposed surface of the corrosion-resistant, stainless steel pipe makes inspection a breeze, with no need to remove and reinstall insulation materials.
 The overall wall thickness of an Insulon® vacuum insulated pipe is barely above that of a single-walled pipe, delivering high-performance insulation in a low profile, low maintenance package.
 Tubes and pipes may also be built with Inconel or other alloys if your application demands.

 Cans & Containers